detinho/java-driver/manual/core/statements/prepared/README.md

 Read the [reference configuration](../../configuration/reference/) for a detailed description of each of those options.

-### Avoid preparing 'SELECT *' queries (Cassandra 3 and below)
+### Prepared statements and schema changes

-With Cassandra 3 and below, the driver does not handle schema changes that would affect the results of a prepared statement.
+**With Cassandra 3 and below, avoid preparing `SELECT *` queries**; the driver does not handle schema changes that would affect the results of a prepared statement.
 Therefore `SELECT *` queries can create issues, for example:

 * table `foo` contains columns `b` and `c`.
 * the driver prepares `SELECT * FROM foo`.
 It gets a reply indicating that executing this statement